lagillenwater/GRACKLE/README.md

 cd tutorials
 ```

 Run the tutorial using RStudio or the R console.
-You will need to change the file paths:
+You will need to change the file paths.
+This tutorial may take significant time to run depending on the size of the data and number of iterations.

 ```R
 rmarkdown::render("simulation_tutorial.Rmd")